Suzuki Launches eAccess Scooter in India - InsightEV

 The Product

-Suzuki has played safe in terms of the styling.
+Suzuki has played it safe in terms of the styling.
 The e-Access is not inspiring.
 At the same time, it is non-polarising.
-Maybe it's a characteristic that the Indian scooter market demands, as the Honda Activa 110 and the Suzuki Access 125 both feature uninspiring designs.
+Maybe it’s a characteristic that the Indian scooter market demands, as the Honda Activa 110 and the Suzuki Access 125 both feature uninspiring designs.
 Both of them sell very well.

 Under the skin is a 3.07 kWh fixed LFP battery.
 We don’t know the exact position of the battery in the scooter, though the very limited storage space (17 liters) under the seat indicates that the battery is also placed there.